encode/django-rest-framework/docs/api-guide/viewsets.md

 Both of these come with a trade-off.
 Using regular views and URL confs is more explicit and gives you more control.
 ViewSets are helpful if you want to get up and running quickly, or when you have a large API and you want to enforce a consistent URL configuration throughout.

-## Overriding ModelViewSet Methods

-Overriding the ModelViewSet is the same as overriding anything else, except you will need to remember to clone `self.queryset` before you use it, which you can do by using the built-in `get_queryset` method.
-For example:

-    class UserViewSet(viewsets.ModelViewSet):
-        """
-        A viewset for viewing and editing user instances.
-        """
-        queryset = User.objects.all()

-        def list(self, request):
-            queryset = self.get_queryset()
-            serializer = UserSerializer(queryset, many=True)
-            return Response(serializer.data)

 ## Marking extra methods for routing

 The default routers included with REST framework will provide routes for a standard set of create/retrieve/update/destroy style operations, as shown below: